 Warm and familiar, you know this tune by heart.
 Yet with twists in tempo, his story marches to its own beat.
 Meet Craig Akin, a versatile bassist whose 26 years of experience have afforded him the skills to play myriad styles of music with ease.
 Born into a musical family in the buckle of the Bible Belt and now attuned to the rhythms of the New York skyline, he’s a quick study whose talents have taken him across the globe.

 Whether he’s playing his upright or electric bass, on stage or in the studio… jazz, pop, folk or rock, Craig Akin is comfortable and creative, and he consistently delivers the goods.
 With a degree in music education and formative years spent cutting his teeth in Kansas City’s jazz & blues scene, he currently tours part-time with Americana harmony powerhouse Red Molly and can be found playing and recording with various other notable East Coast artists.
-Craig Akin has performed well over 4,000 shows, contributed to more than 70 albums and recently added a home recording studio to his artistic arsenal.
+Craig Akin has performed over 5,000 shows, contributed to more than 100 albums and recently added a home recording studio to his artistic arsenal.
 He welcomes collaboration and new music ventures, be they shows, tours or recording.

 TUNE IN… Craig Akin’s Music Biography & Background